mhb8436/snakefront/README.md

 # Snakefront

-Snakefront is a web-based interface for managing snakemake workflows and projects, built on top of Django.
+Snakefront is a web-based interface for managing [Snakemake](https://github.com/snakemake/snakemake) workflows and projects, built on top of Django.
 It provides functionality for creating, editing, and managing workflows and projects, as well as integrating with S3 storage and Git repositories.

 ## Features